chicks-net/life-graphs/Dash/README.md

 ![fitbit!](fitbit_chicks.png)

 Fitbit stats are currently downloaded by a human so expect heinous latency.
-Everything else is automatic daily.
+Everything else is updated daily by reliable machines.

 distributed.net
 ---------------